 Many homes are entirely sheathed in plywood or oriented strand board (OSB) during framing, however not every sheathed wall is a shear wall.

 Shear walls are exterior or interior walls at key locations that are designed to resist extreme seismic or wind forces.
-The direction of the forces resisted is parallel to the long axis of the wall.
+The direction of the force resisted is parallel to the long axis of the wall.

 Nails through the panels into the studs are typically 8d gun nails.
 Ring shank may be specified.
 Occasionally 10d nails may be specified.
 Other fasteners (like yellow deck screws!) may not have adequate shear strength.